certbot/certbot/docs/user.rst

 -----------

-Installation from source is only supported for developers and the whole process is described in :doc:`contributing`.
+Installation from source is only supported for developers and the whole process is described in :doc:`dev`.

 .. warning:: Please do **not** use ``python setup.py install`` or ``python pip install .``.
 Please do **not** attempt the